shio-yaamaa/react-escape-room/README.md

 ## How to retain the content of hint

-Retain only inHintVisible as a state, and calculate the content every time the hint gets visible.
+Retain only isHintVisible as a state, and calculate the content every time the hint gets visible.
 It's because nothing can provide the whole state though it's required to calculate the content of the hint.

 ## svg files for dial numbers

-They aren't displayed unless the number objects are converted into normal path.
+They aren't displayed unless the text objects are converted into normal path.

 ## Is loading screen necessary?